yot208/Integrations/README.md

-# sendbox
+# Integrations
-Get's list of sendbox
+Get's list of cybersecurity